 The Master of Science degree in Mechanical Engineering is primarily intended for students with a bachelor’s degree in Mechanical or Aerospace engineering or a closely related discipline obtained from a recognized accredited institution.
 The program offers Mechanical Systems, Thermofluids and Accelerated BS to MS tracks.

-CURRICULUMThe Mechanical Engineering program offers both thesis and nonthesis options in six different tracks: Accelerated BS to MS, Mechanical Systems, and Thermofluids.
+CURRICULUMThe Mechanical Engineering program offers both thesis and nonthesis options in the Accelerated BS to MS, Mechanical Systems, and Thermofluids tracks.
 Each track requires 30 credit hours of courses, of which 24 credit hours must be formal course work, exclusive of thesis and research.